angryip/ipscan/README.md

 This is the source code of Angry IP Scanner, licensed with GPL v2.
 [Official site](https://angryip.org/)

-The code is written mostly in Java (currently, source level 11).
+The code is written mostly in Java.
 [SWT library from Eclipse project](https://eclipse.org/swt/) is used for GUI that provides native components for each supported platform.

 The project runs on Linux, Windows and macOS.